aaronalmeida/aaronalmeida/README.md

 - 😄 Hobbies: I love to hike, workout, read, play the occasional video game, and travel.

 - 💬 Get in touch with me!
-I'd love to connect and have a (virtual) coffe chat: linkedin.com/in/aaronalm/.
+I'd love to connect and have a (virtual) coffee chat: linkedin.com/in/aaronalm/.